ANCIENT CULTURES and PANORAMIC SENSING

 Andreas Ebert, Peter Musto, Claudius Verlag, Munchen 2013

 This book appears to be only available in German.
-I haven't done a complete analysis, but it uses panoramic awareness to open the mind as a prelude to focused meditations on the marks of the crucifix, the name "Maria", and other mystical practices.
+Based on the meditation methods of Franz Jalicz.
+It uses panoramic awareness to open the mind and then combines this with focused meditations on the marks of the crucifix, the name "Maria", and other mystical practices.
 It is claimed these practices were used by 'the desert fathers', the early Christians.

 Back to Chapter One : The Animal Teachings